SweetJonnySauce/EDMC-Mining-Analytics/README.md

 # EDMC-Mining-Analytics

-### If you are updating, completely delete all contents of the plugin directory and re-install fresh.
-The plugin has been completely restructured.
-I'll fix instructions in a bit.

 EDMC-Mining-Analytics is a plugin for Elite Dangerous Market Connector (EDMC) that tracks and analyzes your mining activities.
 It provides an in-game UI for monitoring mining statistics, including commodity yields, session efficiency, and more.

 This is at best an alpha script.
 Use at your own peril.
 Feedback welcome.